Steven Brooks (lacrosse): Professional

 September 2025: As offensive coordinator, Brooks guided the New York Atlas to their first Premier Lacrosse League championship with a 14–13 win over the Denver Outlaws.
 Despite losing attackman Xander Dickson to injury before half, the Atlas offense adapted under his system, with rookie Matt Traynor scoring key goals and Bryan Costabile delivering a decisive 97-mph shot to seal the victory.

+January 2026: Brooks was named head coach of the Carolina Chaos, becoming the first former Premier Lacrosse League player to serve as a head coach in the league.

+March 2026: Brooks led the Chaos to their first 2026 PLL Championship Series title.
+With the victory, Brooks became the first coach in league history to win both the PLL Championship and the PLL Championship Series back-to-back.

+August 2026: In his first season as head coach of the Carolina Chaos in 2026, Brooks led the team to a 5–7 record, tying the franchise record for most regular-season wins in a season.
+In his first year at the helm, Brooks took the Chaos from the PLL's seventh-ranked offense in 2025 to the league's fourth-ranked offense in 2026, increasing the team's scoring output from 110 to 129 points.
+The turnaround came despite significant injuries to key contributors across every position group throughout the season, including midfielder Charlie Bertrand, attackman Eric Spanos, defensemen Jack Rowlett and Henry Bard, and faceoff specialist Justin Inacio.

 USA Lacrosse

 Brooks was named to the coaching staff for the USA Lacrosse U16 Men's National Training Development Program (NTDP) in 2019 joining John Galloway and Joel White.
-Brooks was named as head coach for the U18 Men's USA Lacrosse NTDP team for the Brodgen Cup in 2021, 2022, 2023, 2024, 2025 winning the Brodgen Cup Trophy five consecutive years, defeating international competition.
+Brooks was named as head coach for the U18/U19 Men's USA Lacrosse NTDP team for the Brodgen Cup in 2021, 2022, 2023, 2024, 2025, 2026 winning the Brodgen Cup Trophy six consecutive years, defeating international competition.

 Collegiate

 Brooks joined the District of Columbia Firebirds coaching staff in 2014 and served as a volunteer assistant for one year.

 High School

-Brooks served as head coach of the Glenbrook South High School (Glenview, Illinois) Varsity Men's Lacrosse team from 2010-2012.
+Brooks served as head coach of the Glenbrook South High School (Glenview, Illinois) Varsity Men's Lacrosse team from 2010 to 2012.

 In 2014, Brooks was named offensive coordinator of St. Paul VI High School (Fairfax, VA) varsity lacrosse team.
 In 2018, he helped lead the team to win their first ever Virginia Independent Schools Athletic Association (VISAA) Division I Boys' Lacrosse State Championship.